How to Grow Onion Microgreens and Leeks Too!

 Step 2

-We don't like to wet all of the soil, only the upper layer.
+We don’t like to wet all the soil, only the upper layer.
 We believe this cuts down on the probability of fungus or damping-off disease.

 Step 3

 The variety of onions we grow and sell is called White Bunching Onions.
-The Leeks are American Flag Leeks.
+The Leeks are American Flag Leeks

 Add your onion seeds to a shaker bottle.
 A shaker bottle will allow you to spread the seeds more evenly.
 There are between 10,000 to 12,000 onion seeds in an ounce.
 That's between 350 and 400 seeds per gram.